zachwhitedev/rock-quiz1/client/README.md

 4. cd ..
 5. npm run dev

-You will probably get an error about missing a MongoDB URI string but that shouldn't effect your ability to run the project and play around with my (sketchy) code.
+You will probably get an error about missing a MongoDB URI string but that shouldn't effect your ability to run the project and play around with the code.

 Enjoy ☘️